Last Updated: November 2023

 Fix and Flips

-Contrary to popularized television, fix and flips are actually a very intense process that requires great coordination to pull off a profitable flip.
+Contrary to popularized television shows, fix and flips are actually a very intense process that requires great coordination to pull off timely and profitable flips.
 The fix-and-flip process involves purchasing a distressed property at a discount, renovating it, then selling it at market value for a profit.

 Wholesaling